-- 3.22 There are currently two key access points to the site, at Oakleigh Road South to the south and Brunswick Park Road to the east.
-There is also a former access from Weirdale Avenue to the north of the site.
-It is considered important from an urban design point of view that this opportunity is taken to knit the site into this wider residential area so that it forms part of the suburban landscape rather than functioning as a separated estate with limited access points.
+3.22 There are currently two key access points to the site, at Oakleigh Road South to the south and Brunswick Park Road to the east.
+There is also a former access from Ashbourne Avenue to the north of the site.
+It is considered important from a planning and urban design point of view that this opportunity is taken to knit the site into this wider residential area so that it forms part of the suburban landscape rather than functioning as a separated estate with limited access points.
 This will benefit both the new community and the existing community.
-Further transport assessment will be needed to determine the precise design of this access.
-Reopening the Weirdale Avenue access to pedestrians and cyclists would reduce journey times to Whetstone, Oakleigh Park station, Russell Lane and areas to the north. - 3.23 The nearest overland rail stations are New Southgate approximately 17 minutes walk away and Oakleigh Park about 25 minutes walk (reduced to 15 minutes with the reopening of the Weidale Avenue access).
+Further transport assessment will be needed to demonstrate that the travel impacts of the new land uses can be accommodated by the local transport system, and where any improvements are shown to be necessary, then either the developer will be obliged to deliver these mitigation measures under the supervision of the Council if adjacent to the North London Business Park, or if in the surrounding area, contribute suitable sums to the Council and / or Transport for London to ensure delivery by them.
+Reopening the Ashbourne Avenue access to pedestrians and cyclists would reduce journey times for new residents to Whetstone, Oakleigh Park station, Russell Lane and areas to the north.
+It is considered that creating an access route to the north linking the site with the busses and shops on Russell Lane, and Oakleigh Park station, is required to make the site acceptable in planning terms, and accords with the principles in Local Plan Policy DM3.

+- 3.23 The nearest overland rail stations are New Southgate approximately 17 minutes walk away and Oakleigh Park about 25 minutes walk (reduced to 15 minutes with the reopening of the Ashbourne Avenue access).
 These stations access Great Northern services to London Kings Cross, Moorgate and Welwyn Garden City.
 The nearest underground station is Arnos Grove on the Piccadilly Line just over 20 minutes walk away.
 Bus routes 34 and 251 serve the Oakleigh Road South entrance as well as Arnos Grove station.
 The journey time to Arnos Grove tube is 5-7 minutes and Totteridge and Whetstone on the Northern Line (High Barnet Branch) is 14-17 minutes.
-The 382 serves the Brunswick Park Road entrance and connects with New Southgate station (although not directly as it goes via Arnos Grove). - 3.24 The PTAL score for the NLBP site ranges from 1 to 3, and although the bus services are relatively frequent and connect fairly well to rail and tube networks buses often get caught in the congestion at peak times.
+The 382 serves the Brunswick Park Road entrance and connects with New Southgate station (although not directly as it goes via Arnos Grove). - 3.24 The PTAL score for the NLBP site ranges from 1 to 2, and although the bus services are relatively frequent and connect fairly well to rail and tube networks buses often get caught in the congestion at peak times.
 Improvements to local bus services would need investigation and maybe require financial support. - 3.25 Future accessibility to central London and destinations beyond would be improved with the Crossrail 2 proposed station at New Southgate.